lishpr/tlog/_posts/2021-01-18-Adding-network-to-a-container.md

 ![](../assets/network.png)
-The general idea is, each container runs in a network namespace (presumably represented by those colored container boxes).
-And those network namespaces are connected to the Linux bridge (the purple docker0 in the picture).
+The general idea is, each container runs in a network namespace.
+And those network namespaces are connected to the Linux bridge.
 The two-way arrows represent virtual ethernets.

 With that in the mind, we are going to reconstruct the network step by step.